Cottage country

+In Eastern Canada, the term "cottage" is often associated with a fully modern secondary residence, equipped with the usual amenities and technologies.
+In contrast, historically a "cabin" may be characterized by its rustic nature, typically lacking some modern conveniences, and is usually intended for use three seasons of the year, often heated by a wood fireplace or wood-burning stove.
+Tourist marketed cottage (cabin) rental properties across Canada are generally modern builds or historic renovated properties designed with 21st century amenities.

+Key areas in Ontario include Muskoka, Ottawa Valley, Haliburton, the Kawarthas, Georgian Bay, Lake of the Woods, Rideau Lakes, and Prince Edward County.
+The Laurentians (Quebec), Okanagan Valley and Sunshine Coast (BC), and Canmore and Kananaskis (Alberta), Falcon Lake (Manitoba), Shediac (New Brunswick), Bras d'Or Lake and Cape Breton (Nova Scotia), and Manitou Beach, (Saskatchewan).
+Aside from privately used properties, these areas offer a wide range of rental accommodations from traditional hunting cabins to modern cottages, with the ability to accommodate campers and recreational vehicles.

-In the Greater Toronto Area, cottage country traffic refers to traffic bound to cottage country on Friday afternoons and returning from it on Sunday afternoons.
-Cottage country traffic is usually extremely heavy on long weekends, such as Victoria Day in May, Canada Day on the July 1st weekend, Simcoe Day in August, and Labour Day in September, particularly on Highway 400 and Highway 11.
+In Southern Ontario, the term "cottage country traffic'" refers to traffic bound to cottage country on Friday afternoons and returning from it on Sunday afternoons.
+Cottage country traffic is usually extremely heavy on long weekends, such as Victoria Day in May, Canada Day on the July 1st weekend, Civic Holiday in August, and Labour Day in September.
 The Ontario media has often referred to these times of the year as a "highway blitz", which also refers to the related Ontario Provincial Police efforts to step up highway enforcement on those congested roads, which often yield record numbers of fines for motor vehicle violations.

-Canadian English has a regional distinction for the name of a summer recreation house.
-In some areas, "cottage" is used, but in other areas, terms like "cabin", "camp", "country house", and "bungalow" are preferred.